trevthedev777/Bouncer/README.md

 #Bouncer Age Declaration App

 A Age Verification App Built using Python

 Application

 Features
-The application allows users to convert their distance from Kilometers to Miles
+The application allows the event organizer to accurately distribute what type of entry should be given to the attendee based on their age

 Technologies
 Python